 Last Updated: February 19th, 2025

-Beneficial Ownership Information Reporting (BOIR) the Corporate Transparency Act (CTA) IS NO LONGER SUSPENDED by Court Order, but Trump Administration says it will ONLY ENFORCE AGAINST FOREIGN REPORTING COMPANIES
+Beneficial Ownership Information Reporting (BOIR) the Corporate Transparency Act (CTA) IS NO LONGER SUSPENDED by Court Order.
+Trump Administration says it is ONLY ENFORCED AGAINST FOREIGN REPORTING COMPANIES, not US companies nor US persons.

 Here’s a very brief overview of the cases that have impacted the BOIR deadline (in reverse chronology):